learn-co-curriculum/github-to-canvas/README.md

 existing Canvas lessons, allowing continuous alignment of content between GitHub and Canvas.

 This gem is built for use internally at [Flatiron School][], so some features may be specific to Flatiron School branding and needs.
 Access to the [Canvas LMS API][] and the ability to add pages and assignments to a Canvas course are required.
 Write access to the GitHub repository being converted is also required for some features.

+NOTE: the `--forkable` option is now deprecated!
+Please be sure to update any commands you use to remove it.

 ## Installation